• Skip to primary navigation

 • Open the lid and add in shrimp.

-• Using a spatula, stir up the rice and nestle the shrimp in the rice.
+• Using a spatula, stir up the rice mixture and nestle the shrimp in the rice.

 • Try to work quickly so too much steam doesn’t escape.